apple patient

 There was enough pressure and enough persuasion for them to see how the story unfolds.
 It's really incredible.

-The Surveillance Technology Oversight Project (STOP) called Advanced Data Protection "important and overdue".
-Despite the announcement, the group is "disappointed" that end-to-end encryption will require user consent and will not be enabled by default.
-Fox Cahn, executive director of the group, said:
+The Surveillance Technology Oversight Project (STOP) called Advanced Data Protection is "important and overdue."
+Despite the announcement, the group is "disappointed" that end-to-end encryption requires user consent and will not be enabled by default.
+Fox Cahn, the group's executive director, said:

 It's good to see Apple's privacy keeping up with its sales pitch, but most users are left defenseless when forced to opt in.
 For years, Apple has boasted about its privacy while leaving its users unprotected, especially when it comes to police surveillance.
 Much of the data users store in iCloud is just a court order away from becoming a tool of the police.
 With these changes, Apple is keeping up with the best privacy practices other companies have used for years.
 But it's disappointing that users must opt in to many of these new protections, leaving the vast majority at risk.